ARCH 7048 - Construction Management and Technology II

 MyUni is an essential online tool which will be used to communicate information regarding the course including details of assignments and interim grades.
 There are many other learning resources and assessment pieces that rely on the MyUni system for delivery.
 Therefore it is recommended that you familiarise yourself with the various functions of MyUni and employ it to its fullest extent. https://myuni.adelaide.edu.au

-The MyUni Discussion Board can be used to interact with other students and tutors and is an essential tool to discuss information and increase your understanding of issues.
+The MyUni debate forum can be used to interact with other students and tutors and is an essential tool to communicate ideas and increase your understanding of construction management issues.

 In certain cases the recording of the lectures is made available in electronic format for students to listen through on their own time and make notes, and is provided through the MyUni system.
 However, this service is only available for lectures with essential course content and may not include guest lectures.
 Furthermore, where the presentation content is subject to copyright or the guest speaker is uncomfortable with the recording of the content, the lecture recording will not be made available online.
 So students should not rely solely on this mode of learning and arrange to attend or get lecture content from peers.

 General information about the activities at the School is available online from the Student Noticeboard which can be accessed at